Mathematical semantics of intuitionistic logic: Introduction

 \subsection{Acknowledgements}

-I am indebted to A. Bauer, L. Beklemishev, M. Bezem, K. Do\v sen, N. Polyakov for useful feedback and improving my knowledge of some basic things.
-I'm also grateful to T. Coquand, D. Grayson, H. Gylterud, S. Kuznetsov, K. Mineshima, D. Saveliev, G. Schlaepfer, O. K. Sheinman and G. Tolokonnikov for stimulating discussions.
+I am indebted to A. Bauer, L. Beklemishev, M. Bezem, K. Do\v sen, and N. Polyakov for important remarks, corrections, and improving my understanding of some basics.
+I'm also grateful to T. Coquand, D. Grayson, H. Gylterud, S. Kuznetsov, E. V. Melikhova, K. Mineshima, F. Pakhomov, D. Saveliev, G. Schlaepfer, O. K. Sheinman, V. B. Shehtman, D. Skvortsov and G. Tolokonnikov for stimulating discussions and useful remarks.
 A part of this work was carried out while enjoying the hospitality and stimulating atmosphere of the Institute for Advanced Study and its Univalent Foundations program in Spring 2013.
 There I gradually realized that in order to achieve my goals related to Univalent Foundations I first need a better understanding of intuitionistic logic; and O. Viro further convinced me that in order to truly understand the latter, I have no choice but to recreate it in a way more compatible with the mentality of a ``working mathematician''.
 I'm also grateful D. Botin and D. Cenzer, who taught me some bits of logic many years ago.